1904 New York state election: History

 The Prohibition state convention met on June 14 and 15 at Oswego, New York.
 Henry W. Wilbur was Temporary Chairman until the choice of Alfred L. Manierre as Permanent Chairman.
 They nominated John McKee, of Brooklyn, for Governor; Alden W. Young for Lieutenant Governor; James C. Carpenter, of New York City, for Secretary of State; Ira W. Littlefield, of Watertown, for Comptroller; C. A. Shipplebein, of Glens Falls, for Treasurer; and George E. Hillman, of Rochester, for Attorney General.

 The Socialist Labor state convention met on July 7 at 2, New Reade Street in Manhattan.
 They nominated Daniel De Leon for Governor; Boris Reinstein, of Buffalo, for Lieutenant Governor; Anton Metzler for Secretary of State; James A. Trainor, of Syracuse, for Comptroller; Harvey A. Santee, of New York City, for Treasurer; Frank E. Passanno for Attorney General; and Orcus A. Curtis, of Buffalo, for the Court of Appeals.

-The 1904 Democratic National Convention nominated the Chief Judge of the New York Court of Appeals Alton B. Parker for U.S. President.
-Upon accepting the nomination, he resigned his judicial office on August 5, and a month later Democrat Edgar M. Cullen was appointed by Republican Governor Benjamin B. Odell, Jr., to fill the vacancy, as part of a cross endorsement deal to elect also Republican associate judge William E. Werner.
+The 1904 Democratic National Convention nominated the Chief Judge of the New York Court of Appeals Alton B. Parker for President of the United States in the 1904 presidential election.
+Upon accepting the nomination, he resigned his judicial office on August 5, and a month later Democrat Edgar M. Cullen was appointed by Republican Governor Benjamin B. Odell Jr., to fill the vacancy, as part of a cross endorsement deal to elect also Republican associate judge William E. Werner.

 The Republican state convention met on September 14 and 15 at Saratoga Springs, New York.
 Jacob Sloat Fassett was Temporary Chairman until the choice of George R. Malby as Permanent Chairman.
 The convention was marked by the fight between the two Republican bosses: Governor Odell and Thomas C. Platt.
 Odell's candidate, the incumbent Lieutenant Governor Higgins, was nominated by acclamation after Platt's man, Ex-Lieutenant Governor Timothy L. Woodruff, withdrew.
 All other candidates were also nominated by acclamation.

 On September 16, the Populist State Committee selected a ticket to be circulated to gather the necessary signatures for the petition to file the ticket.
 They nominated Alfred J. Boulton for Governor; Charles Spaulding, of Buffalo, for Lieutenant Governor; Orsen L. Drew, of Rochester, for Secretary of State; Louis Manz, of Rochester, for Comptroller; Frank S. Rose, of Albany, for Treasurer; John F. Gaffney, Utica, for Attorney General; Simon G. Levy, of New York City, for State Engineer; Edward N. Heath, of Buffalo, for Chief Judge; and Augustus Babcock, of Binghamton, for associate judge of the Court of Appeals.
 The petition was filed with the Secretary of State in October.

 The Democratic state convention met on September 21 at Saratoga Springs, New York.